Grass Carp

 park

-Habitat Large slow-moving rivers, lakes, and suburban retention ponds, particularly those with high vegetation density.
+Habitat Large slow-moving rivers, lakes, reservoirs, and suburban ponds with abundant aquatic plant life.

 Behavior